christophHelbing/lite/lite/Solution.md

 ## Tasks Implemented
 - **"Where is my Invoice?"** - `database`
   - Do you really think it's a good idea to just remove an invoice?
-  > I think it is no good idea
+  > I think it is no good idea to delete an invoice.
+It is better to archive them.
   - If yes, what's happening with the customer?
   - If no, why don't you prevent it?
-  > I think archiving by setting a certain state would be better
+  > I think archiving by setting a certain state would be better, therefor Iam using
+  > the state CLOSED and a put Endpoint to set a certain invoice CLOSED.

 - **"1+1=5"** - `feature`
   - Some values should not be set from outside!